Welcome to PayPal!

 This is where there was another security or fraud problem, such as:

 - there was some other unauthorised access to your account.

 - a device you have used to access our services was lost, stolen or deactivated.

 - Another type of problem

 This is where there was another type of problem with your account or with our service which is not mentioned above.
 For instance, we may have made a factual, computational or mathematical error related to your PayPal when you added money to or withdrew money from your PayPal account.

-If a purchase that you paid for with PayPal was not as described or you have not received the purchase, the PayPal Buyer Protection Policy, not this section, may apply.
-Please see the PayPal Buyer Protection Policy for how to deal with these particular problems.
+If a purchase that you paid for with PayPal was not as described or you have not received the purchase, PayPal’s Buyer Protection program, not this section, may apply.
+Please see the PayPal’s Buyer Protection program for how to deal with these particular problems.

 Step 2: Tell us about the problem

 Contact us as soon as possible to tell us about the problem (including the type of problem you are contacting us about so that we can help you as quickly as we can).
 You can report a problem, initiate a dispute, or respond to a dispute raised by another user in the Resolution Center.